edbit-dk/hacknet-reset/README.md

 # hacknet-reset
+"In a world where facts are overwritten and thoughts are monitored, history is no longer written — it is reset."

-RESET is a narrative-driven Hacknet extension inspired by George Orwell’s 1984.
+RESET is a narrative-driven Hacknet extension inspired by George Orwell’s “1984”.

-You are Winston Smith — a mid-level technician in the Ministry of Truth — tasked with editing history, erasing facts, and upholding the Party’s version of reality.
+You are a mid-level technician in the Ministry of Truth — tasked with resetting history, erasing facts, and upholding the Party’s version of reality.

 But cracks are beginning to show.

 In a world where truth is a matter of control, every line of code and every hidden logfile could be your path to freedom — or your downfall.

-Features:
-⚠️ Rewrite history in state-controlled archives

-🧠 Uncover encrypted messages and forbidden literature

-🕵️ Evade surveillance and disable security systems

-🔐 Navigate betrayals, brainwashing, and your own memories

-👁 Experience iconic scenes from 1984 — in terminal form
+Do you follow protocol?
+Or do you uncover what was never meant to be seen?

-Big Brother is watching you.
-But who are you really watching?
+Big Brother is watching you!